iotaledger/iota.rs/docs/libraries/python/examples.md

 > Please note: It is not recommended to store passwords/seeds on host's environment variables or in the source code in a production setup!
 Please make sure you follow our [backup and security](https://chrysalis.docs.iota.org/guides/backup_security.html) recommendations for production use!

 ## Connecting to node(s)
-All features of `iota.rs` library are accessible via an instance of `Client` class that provides high-level abstraction to all interactions with IOTA network (Tangle).
+All features of `iota.rs` library are accessible via an instance of `Client` class that provides high-level abstraction to all interactions over IOTA network (Tangle).
 This class has to be instantiated before starting any interactions with the library, or more precisely with [IOTA nodes](https://chrysalis.docs.iota.org/node-software/node-software.html) that power IOTA network.

 You may be familiar with a fact that in case of IOTA 1.0 network one had to know an address of IOTA node to start participating to the network.
 It is no longer needed in IOTA 1.5 (Chrysalis) world.
 The library is designed to automatically choose a starting IOTA node based on the network type one would like to participate in: `testnet` or `mainnet`.